3. Candidate Relaxation

 Relaxation Model

-Structural relaxation is performed using:
+Structural relaxation is performed using a selectable machine-learning backend.

-Convergence criterion: maximum force below
+maximum atomic force below

 Both: